VA2QED/frame-of-references/notes/position-and-orientation.md

 **So, where is the object?
 It's only at one position right?**

+*Animation: show and shake question marks above the observers.*

-*Animation: shake the object to emphasise its position.*
+*Animation: highlight the object and the observers' descriptions to emphasise its position.*

 **Same as before, the observers are talking about the same position, but are describing it differently.**

 > Then present a solution: universal coordinate system.
 >
 > The reference object can be anything - however it must be different from the original object and have no orientation, this is to make sure that it stands out and that it does not suggest any directions - since the observers are using compasses to represent directions.

-**The two observers [use their names here instead] decided to look for something that they can both reference upon.
-Luckily, the found [reference object].**
+**They decided to look for something that they can both reference upon.
+Luckily, the found a water fountain.**

 *Animation: show the reference object.*

-**The [reference object] stays in one place no matter where the two observers go.**
+**The water fountain stays in one place no matter where the two observers go.**

 *Animation: shake reference object.*